archlinux/infrastructure/docs/otp.md

 to generate a token to log in.

+## Vagrant Cloud

+Run

+    pass otp insert -i VagrantCloud -a archlinux VagrantCloud/archlinux-master-token -s

+When asked for a secret, provide the `vagrant_cloud_seed` from `misc/vaults/vault_vagrant_cloud.yml`.
+You can then run

+    pass otp code VagrantCloud/archlinux-master-token

+to generate a token to log in.

 ### Adding your own account

 Hetzner supports multiple 2FA devices at once which allows you to add your own 2FA app of choice